sidebase/nuxt-session/README.md

 In theory you can manipulate this data on the server side if you want to.
 If you do this, the session will likely become invalid in the process, so proceed at your own risk!

-### Storage Backends

-`nuxt-session` allows you to use different storage backends.
-A storage backend is something like your server memory, a redis database, the file-system of your server, ...
-Supporting these backend is possible by using [unjs/unstorage](https://github.com/unjs/unstorage) for storage management.
-This library connects to the different backends it supports with a unified interface.

-You can configure the storage backend using the `session.session.storageOptions` configuration option of the `nuxt-session` module.
-By default `memory` is used to store the sessions.
-This has some advantages like speed and easy setup, but some disadvantages like missing persistency (if your server crashes, the sessions are gone!) and possible exploits like setting millions of sessions trying to exhaust your server-memory or saving large amounts of data into the session that your server cannot handle.

-Check out here what storage backends are supported and how to configure them: https://github.com/unjs/unstorage#drivers

 ### Configuration

 Here's what the full _default_ module configuration looks like: